 Year Ended Dec.
 31,

 1999 1998

 (Dollar amounts in millions except per share)

-Net sales \$3,110.5 \$2,736.7
+\$3,110.5 \$2,736.7

-Net income (loss) 235.2 (43.9)
+235.2 (43.9)

-Net income (loss) per share-basic and diluted \$ 2.21 \$ (0.40)
+\$ 2.21 \$ (0.40)

 The principal pro forma adjustments reflected above are adjustments to record interest expense on indebtedness incurred in connection with the acquisitions, increased depreciation expense resulting from the allocation of purchase price to acquired fixed assets at their estimated fair value, increased depletion expense resulting from the allocation of purchase price to acquired timber contracts at their estimated fair value and the amortization of goodwill.
 The foregoing pro forma information is provided for illustrative purposes only and does not purport to be indicative of results that actually would have been achieved had the acquisitions been consummated at the beginning of the periods presented or of future results.